VikasMck/MusicProject/README.md

 IMPORTANT
-    BEFORE USING THE CONVERT LET VIKAS OR ERIC KNOW AND GIVE THEM EMAIL SO PERMISSIONS COULD BE ADDED THE DATABASE WILL NOT BE RUNING 24/7 SO LET US KNOW IF YOU WISH TO TEST IT
+    BEFORE USING THE CONVERT LET VIKAS OR ERIC KNOW AND GIVE THEM EMAIL SO PERMISSIONS COULD BE ADDED THE DATABASE WILL NOT BE RUNING 24/7 SO LET US KNOW IF YOU WISH TO TEST IT to deploy node App.js

+The songs do not need to be fully transferred to youtube in order to show up on the website

 Languages:
 HTML, CSS, JS, EJS